 Criminal Justice Information Services Division, Federal Bureau of Investigation, Department of Justice.

-The Department of Justice (DOJ), Federal Bureau of Investigation (FBI), Criminal Justice Information Services (CJIS) Division has submitted the following information collection renewal to the Office of Management and Budget (OMB) for review in accordance with established review procedures of the Paperwork Reduction Act of 1995.
-The proposed information collection was previously published in the Federal Register on June 5, 2017 allowing for a 60 day comment period.
+The Department of Justice (DOJ), Federal Bureau of Investigation (FBI), Criminal Justice Information Services (CJIS) Division, will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
+The proposed information collection is published to obtain comments from the public and affected agencies.

-Comments are encourages and will be accepted for an additional 30 day until September 5, 2017.
+Comments are encouraged and will be accepted for 60 days until November 13, 2018.

 Start Supplemental Information

 This process is conducted in accordance with 5 CFR 1320.10.
 Written comments and suggestions from the public and affected agencies concerning the proposed collection of information are encouraged.
 Your comments should address one or more of the following four points:

 —Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;

 —Evaluate the accuracy of the agency's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;

 —Evaluate whether and if so how the quality, utility, and clarity of the information to be collected can be enhanced; and

 —Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.